 e.g. if a file is listed in a

 .gitignore file).
 Since the output of

 is text based, we can use a pipe to also search through those lines as well.
 A

 bash script could look like this:

 Other command line tools such as

-find or fd might be better suited to
+find or fd might be better suited to search

-can use the same search expression for two different searches.
+use the same search expression for two different searches.
 Thanks Andrew for

 coming up with such an awesome tool!